canonical/spark-client-snap/README.md

 >>> count = spark.sparkContext.parallelize(range(1, n + 1), partitions).map(f).reduce(add)
 >>> print("Pi is roughly %f" % (4.0 * count / n))
 ```

+# Common Gotchas!
+- For spark-submit to work correctly, make sure DNS is enabled.
+  - For example, if you are working with ```microk8s```, please run ```microk8s enable dns``` before submitting the spark job
+- Double-check the K8S Master url, it has a prefix something like k8s://https://
+- In case executor pods fail to schedule due to insufficient CPU resources, make [fractional](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes) CPU requests
+- Don't forget to enable default kubeconfig access for the snap, otherwise it will complain not able to find kubeconfig file even after providing the valid default kubeconfig file
+- Make sure the namespace provided to spark-submit is valid and the service account provided belongs to that namespace
+- This a strictly confined snap, so avoid having the certificate and the token files in special locations like /tmp etc. Home directory would be best to keep such files.